-I took my son on a 60 mile bikepacking trip from West Virginia to Washington, DC.
-The trail was called Chesapeake & Ohio scenic trail and we stopped by multiple historic towns and lock ruins along the way.
-The trail ran along next to the Potomac River where we camped and hunted our own food (just kidding, we brought ramen and sandwiches).
+I took my son on a 60-mile bikepacking trip from West Virginia to Washington, DC.
+The trail was called Chesapeake & Ohio scenic trail, and we stopped by multiple historic towns and lock ruins along the way.
+The path ran along next to the Potomac River, where we camped and hunted our own food (just kidding, we brought ramen and sandwiches).
 At night, the "frogs" were so loud that they sounded like people talking and humming.
-Given that the area used to be an active Civil War trail (and believed to be haunted) we chose to believe they were just frogs.
+Given that the area used to be an active Civil War trail (and believed to be haunted), we chose to believe they were just frogs.

 I caught my first bull Red drum when I went on a spontaneous fishing trip in Florida.
-I was totally unprepared for the fight but luckily my fishing gear held up.
-The fish weighed around 36 lbs and around 44 inches long.
-Thankfully, some people driving by saw me reeling the fish in and they stopped to help take my picture (or this would've been just another fishing story but I would have definitely doubled its actual size when I told people about it).
+I was totally unprepared for the fight, but luckily my fishing gear held up.
+The fish weighed around 36 lbs and about 44 inches long.
+Thankfully, some people driving by saw me reeling the fish in, and they stopped to help take my picture (or this would've been just another fishing story, but I would have definitely doubled its actual size when I told people about it).
 The fight lasted around 15-20 min because I didn't want to stress my fishing line to failure.
-After some mandatory seflies, the fish was safely released back in the water.
+After some mandatory selfies, the fish was safely released back in the water.

 I almost drowned in a whitewater rafting trip during the Gauley season in West Virginia.
-Our raft capsized in a class V rapids called Pillow Rock and all of us got pulled down this whirlpool called the 'Toilet Bowl'.
-After we surfaced, we were scattered along the river but I drifted towards another rapid where the water flowed under a huge rock.
-The people who were watching were yelling at me to swim away so I swam as hard as I could until just enough that when I got pulled underneath I didn't go directly under the rock and I avoided getting pinned.
-I was exhausted and even though I had a vest on, it was hard to keep my head above the water with all the water splashing in my face.
-Luckily, some kid in a kayak came and towed me to the shallow end.
+Our raft capsized in a class V rapids called Pillow Rock, and all of us got pulled down this whirlpool called the 'Toilet Bowl.'
+After we surfaced, we were scattered along the river, but I drifted towards another rapid where the water flowed under a huge rock.
+The people who were watching were yelling at me to swim away, so I swam as hard as I could until just enough that when I got pulled underneath, I didn't go directly under the rock, and I avoided getting pinned.
+It was exhausting keeping my head above water even with a floatation vest on.
+Luckily, someone in a kayak came and towed me away from the rapids.

-I had an amazing time with some good friends building a home in Bay St. Louis Mississippi for the hurricane Katrina victims.
-Years after the great storm, many of the small communities in the area were still struggling to rebuild and Habitat for Humanity were one of the non-profit organizations that was helping them.
+I had a fantastic time with some good friends building a home in Bay St. Louis, Mississippi, for the Hurricane Katrina victims.
+Years after the great storm, many of the small communities in the area were still struggling to rebuild, and Habitat for Humanity was one of the non-profit organizations that were helping them.
 Since they lacked the manpower and funding, my school friends and I volunteered our Spring Break to help them rebuild.
-Although it was hard work, we all had an amazing time and felt great that we did something meaningful.
+Although it was hard work, we all had a fantastic time and felt great that we did something meaningful.
 During our off times, we hung out with the locals, explored some beaches, drank some southern sweet tea, and ate my first gator sausage.
 That was also my first time experiencing the great Southern hospitality.